Struct test_setup::BitFlags

 fn equivalent(&self, key: &K) -> bool

-if they are equal.source§impl<T> FmtForward for T
+key and return true if they are equal.source§impl<T> FmtForward for T

 impl<T> FmtForward for T